RedwoodJS 4

 00:03:09 - Nick Taylor

-I tested this before, so I'm not sure why it's not working, but that's.
-That's life.
+I tested this before, so I'm not sure why it's not working, but that's life.
 I'm just gonna ask.
 Let's see here.
 Can anyone hear Anthony?

 00:03:22 - Anthony Campolo